harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 _Question 4.6: If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation?_

-If your software includes support for Application Programming Interfaces (API) (https://en.wikipedia.org/wiki/Application_programming_interface), whether these be functions, data types, or classes offered by a library or a collection of REST (https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints or web services, then these need to be documented if you want them to be used.
+If your software includes support for [Application Programming Interfaces (API)](https://en.wikipedia.org/wiki/Application_programming_interface), whether these be functions, data types, or classes offered by a library or a collection of REST (https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints or web services, then these need to be documented if you want them to be used.
 Code examples alone may not provide enough information on how someone can use your API in their own code.

 From structured comments in the code, generating complete, structured API documentation can be done automatically with, for example, JavaDoc (http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) (for Java), Doxygen (http://www.stack.nl/~dimitri/doxygen/) (for C, C++ , Fortran or Python), Sphinx (http://sphinx-doc.org/) (for Python).
 Certain REST frameworks, such as Django (http://www.django-rest-framework.org/), also support auto-generation of API documentation.